After six years of degustation-only dining, Press Club throws down the à la carte gauntlet

 It’s still one of Melbourne’s premiere fine dining restaurants, a tight ten booths and all the glossy surfaces you could hope for.
-Staff who know how to food-flirt and a list of wines by the glass that manages a quorum of interesting Greek gear without having to venture near the travesty known as retsina completes the package.
+Staff who know how to food-flirt and a list of wines by the glass that manages a quorum of interesting Greek gear without having to venture near the travesty known as 'retsina' complete the package.

 It’s a brilliant bit of snacking that’s also emblematic of what Press Club does best, and in fact what Calombaris has based his career upon – gussying up traditional Greek flavours by virtue of good produce and modern flair.
 A crab souvlaki, served flat instead of rolled, is too bready, too big and too filling to deserve a place on the carte – it belongs next-door at modern taverna Gazi – but the corn keftedes (meatballs) are welcome at this party with their jammy pickled walnut filling and bacon mayo kicked home by a blizzard of salty cheese.